mehtamanya/mehtamanya/README.md

 # 💫 About Me:
-I’m a passionate Full-Stack Developer currently learning React.
+"I’m an aspiring Full-Stack Developer currently learning React.
 My goal is to build innovative web applications that solve real-world problems.
-Always eager to learn new technologies and improve my skills!
+Always eager to learn new technologies and improve my skills!"
 <br>